GUI: Search with AXIOM - EXAMPLES

 This searches for all references with archetype named "Application".
 The same way you can search for "Application role" or "Business role".

-Searching in user assignments
+Searching in Assignments panels

 All roles assigned directly